garylirocks/quickrefs/azure-policy.markdown

 - Creating definitions at higher levels, then create the assignment at the next child level
 - Put everything in code
 - Start with an "audit" effect instead of a "deny" effect to track impact of your policy definition

+## Gotchas

+- You can't remove/rename parameter(s) when updating a policy/initiative
+- New parameters could only be added to an existing policy/initiative if they have a default value

+So with Terraform, you'd better put md5 hash of the parameters file in the name of the policy/set, whenever you update/remove/rename a parameter, it would force replacing the old policy/set with a new one.